Link Search Menu Expand Document

 Ingredients:

-• A Proxy Server already available in Veeam Infrastructure with NFS and/or SMB access to the storage system.
+• A General-Purpose Proxy Server already available in Veeam Infrastructure with NFS and/or SMB access to the storage system.

 • A user account that has the required permissions on the storage system.